zzstoatzz/zzstoatzz/README.md

 ## hello 👋
 my name is nate

-i'm a dissented chemical engineer, now full-time python dev
+i'm a dissented chemical engineer, now full-time software dev

 interested in:
 - knowledge graphs (especially as it relates to document retrieval)